PodcastsHistoryShort History Of...

 • Short History Of...

 A Noiser podcast production.
 Hosted by John Hopkins.
-With thanks to Francis Welch, a historian and author of Rasputin: A Short Life.
+With thanks to Sue Woolmans, royal historian, writer, and co-author of The Assassination of the Archduke.

 Written by Sean Coleman | Produced by Kate Simants | Production Assistant: Chris McDonald | Exec produced by Katrina Hughes | Sound supervisor: Tom Pink | Sound design by Oliver Sanders | Assembly edit by Anisha Deva | Compositions by Oliver Baines, Dorry Macaulay, Tom Pink | Mix & mastering: Cody Reynolds-Shaw